-The Dallas Cowboys are in sole possession of the NFL’s best record in 2016, and the good times are rolling in Cowboy Nation.
+The Dallas Cowboys are the No. 1 seed in their conference, and the good times are rolling in Cowboy Nation.

-Along with the run of success for America’s Team has come an influx of fans hopping aboard this bandwagon, which is almost surely bound for the playoffs and a first-round bye.
+Along with the run of success for America’s Team has come an influx of fans hopping aboard this bandwagon, which is bound for a first-round bye and home-field advantage in the playoffs.

-Are you one of the “new” Cowboys fans surfing the web for Cyber Monday deals on a Prescott jersey and setting up your next watch party?
+Are you one of the “new” Cowboys fans who got their Prescott jersey under the Christmas tree this year and setting up your playoff watch party?
 It’s OK, bandwagoners won’t be judged here at WFAA.

 In fact, we’ll give you a beginner’s guide to the team, which will make it look like you’ve been rooting for the blue and silver for years.